iTaysonLab/jetisteam/README.md

 # Jetisteam
 _an unofficial and experimental alternative Steam frontend for Android_

+## Construction Notice

+This branch (ksteam) is the result of Jetisteam being rebuilt in [kSteam](https://github.com/iTaysonLab/kSteam) - a custom Steam Network wrapper built specially for this app.
+If you want a more complete experience for now, please refer to the "main" branch (however, it won't be updated).

 ## Disclaimer

 This app is using WebUI RPC-like API - but Steam's API is not that complete at all: some features will be completely missing or be incomplete.
 Such as: